- Courses numbered 400 to 499 are open to undergraduate and graduate students.

 468. THEORY OF NUMBERS 3 cr.
 Prerequisite: MT 271.
 Divisibility theorems, number-theoretic functions, primitive roots, quadratic congruences and reciprocity, partitions.

 469. HISTORY OF MATHEMATICS 3 cr.
 Prerequisite: MT 271.
 Study of mathematics from its origins to its present state.
 Topics include the development and impact of geometry, algebra, number theory, irrational numbers, analytic geometry, calculus, non-Euclidean geometry, and infinite sets.

 479. COMBINATORICS AND GRAPH THEORY 3 cr.
 Prerequisite: MT 271.
 Pigeonhole principle, inclusion and exclusion, recurrence relations and generating functions, combinatorial designs, the theory of graphs, graphical optimization problems.

-480. SPECIAL TOPICS cr.
-TBA.
-Reading, reports on, and investigation of selected material and topics.
+480. SPECIAL TOPICS 1-3 cr.
+Readings about, reports on, and investigation of selected material and topics.

 501. MATHEMATICAL STRUCTURES 3 cr.
 Axiomatic and constructive approaches to the number systems, algebraic structures.

 502. DISCRETE MATHEMATICS 3 cr.
 Matrices, graph theory, iterative processes, game theory, and applications.

 503. MODERN GEOMETRY 3 cr.
 Euclidean and non-Euclidean geometries.
 Axiomatic, transformational, and metric approaches to geometry.